litchipi/blog/posts/rust/containers_in_rust/part6.md

 ## About user namespaces security

-On the [original tutorial footnotes][original-tutorial] (seriously, check it out.) you can find out more informations, experimentations and documentation about user namespaces.
+On the [original tutorial footnotes][original-tutorial] (seriously, check it out.) you can find out more information, experimentations and documentation about user namespaces.

 One document I found really helpful when talking about hardening the container